-Reading Susanna Kelly's article in the September 2010 issue of the West Coast Editor, I discovered "linguistic whateverism."
-This lovely phrase, she reports, was coined by Naomi Baron, a linguist at American University in Washington, DC.
-It refers to the current tendency of the young online generation to turf rules of grammar, punctuation and usage, and say -- well, whatever.
+From Susanna Kelly's piece in the September issue of the West Coast Editor, I learned about "linguistic whateverism."
+Coined by Naomi Baron, a linguist at American University in Washington, DC, this lovely phrase refers to the current tendency of the wired generation to turf rules of grammar, punctuation and usage, and say -- well, whatever.

-Throughout history, fast linguistic change has gotten up the noses of self-appointed police and guardians of the clearly written and spoken word.
-Over the centuries, many have recorded their complaints in impeccable prose.
+Throughout history, fast linguistic change has gotten up the noses of the self-appointed police and guardians of "correct" expression in speech and writing.
+Over the centuries, many have recorded such complaints in impeccable prose.

 Madison Avenue brought us free gifts many years ago.
 Now we have text messaging.
 The corner coffee shop is not helping either, as the Plain English Campaign points out.
 These days when I ask for a medium coffee and the perky young clerk says, "You mean a regular?"
 I'm tempted to riposte, "No, I'd much prefer it to be irregular.
 Medium size please."
 That would confuse her instead of me.